Termites are a real nuisance when they attack your place.

 Indoor usage for items that will remain indoors, such as floors, walls, and furniture.

-Therefore, it is important that you choose between indoor and outdoor depending on the project.
+Therefore, it is important that you choose between indoors and outdoor depending on the project.

 However, there are wood filler products that can be used for both indoor and outdoor usage.